 Network Protection:

 Microsoft has renamed the previous Internet Connection Firewall to Windows Firewall.
-The newly named firewall is now turned on by default, with ports closed except when they are in use, an improved user interface for configuration, improved application compatibility, and enhanced administration through group policy settings which allow separate policies to be defined for firewall configuration.
+The newly named firewall is turned on by default, with ports closed except when they are in use, an improved user interface for configuration, improved application compatibility, and enhanced administration through group policy settings, allowing separate policies to be defined for firewall configuration.
 Inbound connections can be restricted based on their origin, and remote procedure call (RPC) vulnerability is greatly reduced through SP2’s insistence upon secure RPC connections.
 DCOM also has additional access control restrictions to protect against network attacks.

 Memory Protection:

 Some attacks exploit vulnerabilities that allow too much data to be copied into the computer’s memory (buffer overflow).
-To mitigate this vulnerability, core Windows components have been recompiled with protection against buffer overruns.
-Microsoft has also teamed up with Intel and AMD to implement hardware-based protection against the buffer overflow vulnerability.
+Core Windows components have been recompiled to mitigate this vulnerability with protection against buffer overruns.
+Microsoft has partnered with Intel and AMD to implement hardware-based protection against the buffer overflow vulnerability.
 Using this data execution prevention (DEP) mechanism in the processor, the CPU marks all memory locations in an application as non-executable unless they contain executable code.
-Thus, when a virus or worm inserts malicious code into an application, the application won’t run it.
+Thus, the application won’t run when a virus or worm inserts malicious code into an application.

 Email Handling and Web Browsing: